abhi93shekJha/python_concepts/linux.md

 ### Linux
 - It is an open-source software.
 Many individuals and communities have created their own version of linux called linux distributions.
-- Each distributions fits their specific needs like running servers, desktop applications, mobile apps etc.
+- Each distributions fits their specific needs like running servers, desktop computers, mobile phones etc.
 - Example of linux distributions are Ubuntu, Debian, Alpine, Fedora, Centos etc. There are 1000s of them present.
 - Most of the linux commands are same for these, sometimes they differ.
 - Ubuntu is most popular linux distribution widely used.